+On the one hand, some works have been addressing the performance analysis of software systems \cite{blockchain_platform, Coppa2014, image_sensitivity, Goldsmith2007, leitner2016, DBLP:conf/ssbse/SinhaCC20} depending on different input data (also called workloads or benchmarks), but all of them only considered a rather limited set of configurations.
+On the other hand, works and studies on configurable systems usually neglect input data (\eg using a unique video for measuring the configurations of a video encoder).
+We aim to combine both dimensions by performing an in-depth, controlled study of several configurable systems to make it vary in the large, both in terms of configurations and inputs.
+In contrast to research papers mixing multiple factors of the executing environment~\cite{jamshidi2018, DBLP:conf/wosp/ValovPGFC17}, we concentrate on inputs and software configurations only, which allow us to draw reliable conclusions regarding the specific impact of inputs on software variability.

-In this work we conduct, to our best knowledge, the first in-depth empirical study that measures how inputs individually interacts with software variability.
+In this paper, we conduct, to our best knowledge, the first in-depth empirical study that measures how inputs individually interacts with software variability.
 To do so, we systematically explore the impact of inputs and configuration options on the performance properties of \nbsystems software systems.
-This study reveals that inputs fed to software systems can indeed interact with their options in non monotonous ways, thus significantly impacting their performance properties.
+This study reveals that inputs fed to software systems can indeed interact with their options in non-monotonous ways, thus significantly impacting their performance properties.
 This observation questions the applicability of performance predictive models trained on only one input: are they still useful for other inputs?